 Good steel is without a doubt an important step towards a good edge but it comes at a price.
-In this blog, I will attempt to explain the differences between Different types of tool steel.
+In this article, I will attempt to explain the differences between different types of tool steel.
 So please read on and I will go into the positives and the negatives of different steels for different tools.

-Hard Steel or Soft Steel for Sharp Edges?
+Hard Steel vs Soft Steel for Sharp Edges?

 If a tool is to do its job, then the steel it is made from must be chosen accordingly.
 If the steel is too soft, It will blunt quickly but equally if the steel is too hard it will chip or even break.
 For a tool to be usable the steel chosen for its construction has to have some tensile strength as well and adequate hardness.

 What Makes one Tool Steel Better than Another?

-No two tool steel are made the same.
-Some tool manufacturers make their tools from tool steel stock but others smelt their own.
-Some tool steels such as 01 are simple alloys (an Alloy is a mix of two or more metals) Some tool steels are made Without compromise.
+No two tool steels are made the same.
+Some tool manufacturers make their tools from general tool steel stock but others smelt their own.
+Some tool steels such as 01 are simple alloys (an alloy is a mix of two or more metals) Some tool steels are made Without compromise.
 This attention to detail will Inevitably add significant cost compared to cheaper tool steel manufacturers such as Chinese imports.

 Best tool Steel for Hand Planes